josevnz/influxdb_intro/tutorial/README.md

 Then comes the decision on were and how to store the data; Influxdb has the concept of _tags, fields and measurements_ on, explained on [understanding-Influxdb-basics](https://www.influxdata.com/resources/understanding-Influxdb-basics/):

 * A _bucket_ is nothing else but the database where the data will be stored
-* Influxdb stores data into _measurements_ (Equivalent of a table on relational databases); Ours will be 'schools'.
+* Influxdb stores data into _measurements_ (Equivalent of a table on relational databases); Ours will be 'fuel_tanks'.
 * _Tags_: they are a combination of keys and values, they are used on indexes and their values do not change over time; think about them as metadata.
-In our case, the 'School name', 'City' are tags.
+In our case, 'Substance Currently Stored', 'Closure Type' are tags.
 * _Fields_: They change over time, they are not indexed.
-The school total is a counter that will change over time.
+The 'Estimated Total Capacity (gallons)' total is a counter that will change over time.
 * And finally the _time_: It is the fabric of our data, we will be derived from the 'Report period' and not from the date 'updated fields'

 If you notice, we have not one but 2 date time columns: